Publications: Equity/Bias in Teaching Evaluations

 - M. R. Schuster, & S. R. Van Dyne, The changing classroom.
 In M. R. Schuster & S. R. Van Dyne (Eds.), Women’s place in the academy, (pp. 161-171).
 Totowa, New Jersey: Rowman & Allanheld (1985).

-- B. Schmidt, Gendered Language in Teacher Reviews (interactive chart) (2015)
+- B. Schmidt, Gendered Language in Teacher Reviews (text analysis tool for looking at gender bias in teaching evaluations on RateMyProfessor) (2015)

 J. Sprague & K. Massoni, Student evaluations and gendered expectations: What we can't count can hurt us.
 Sex Roles, 53, 779–793 (2005).

 - P. B. Stark, An Evaluation of Course Evaluations, ScienceOpen, 26 September 2014.

 - A. Statham & L. Richardson, Gender and University Teaching,